Tim Cook visited Good Morning America and said things

 Well.
 That was annoying.

 Nonetheless, I enjoy these things.
 Tim has had oodles of media training during, and prior to, his tenure as CEO.
-And yet his sincere enthusiasm for Apple and its mission (as he perceives it) still comes through.
+Despite it all, his sincere enthusiasm for Apple and its mission (as he perceives it) is still obvious.

-He’s so polished and well-prepared that if he stumbles during an interview, it makes me wonder if Tim was genuinely caught off guard.
+He’s so polished and well-prepared, in fact, that if he stumbles during an interview, it makes me wonder if Tim was genuinely caught off guard.
 Is such a thing even possible?
-The host asked Tim about rumors of his retirement, and that’s when Tim beachball-cursored for a moment.
+Check out the moment when the host asked Tim about rumors of his retirement.
+I could swear that Tim beachball-cursored for a moment.
 But he recovered and gave the correct, balanced answer.

 “I’m not political.”